gsanhueza/ArchScripts/README.md

 ## Optional files

-- `expand_cowsize.sh`: Expands live available space.
-Useful when installing packages in the live ISO.
 - `yay_install.sh`: Convenient script that allows you to install `yay` (an AUR helper) *after* installing your system.

 # Recipes